“Our disability will never define our ability.”

-I don’t want another child with special needs just being pushed through the system because we are too much work.
+I don’t want another child with additional needs just being pushed through the system because we are too much work.
 I don’t want another child not having the use of an iPad permanently for use in Primary School for learning and communicating.

 I don’t want another child to struggle and get to where I am and now not even be able to attend high school because I now no longer meet the entry requirement as I am now assessed properly at only a grade 4 level.

 I pledge to raise funds and awareness to support Keeley’s Cause by giving children in need an iPad for full-time use within schools, and at home.

 Every child, regardless of their disability, deserves and has a right to a proper education.
 Had my mum not decided to home-school me and have me tested, we would never have known, and I would have just been pushed through the school system and failed academically every time.

 I’m here to say we are not just good academically.
 We are good at life skills and so much more beyond our disability, and “our disability should never define our ability”.